monkmonk99/monkmonk99.github.io/_posts/2024-02-28-Thesis_Reflective.md

 ---
 layout: post
-title:  "A Reflection on my Honours thesis"
-info: "Education"
-tech : "ai/python"
+title:  "Honours Thesis"
+info: "A summary of the project and a very short reflective" tech : "AI, Python"
-type: Reflection
+type: Blog
 ---

-# My Thesis
+# My Honours Thesis

 In 2023 I completed my Honours Thesis at Macquarie University.
 And with a pretty strong result, a high distinction, it may not have seemed like a bumpy ride.
 But I definitely grew a few unnoticed greys and shortened my lifespan by 6 months during those 2 semesters.
 It was a project that started *so* strong and with a ton of passion, but fell into a nosedive, and only at the last minute did I realise it had a relatively solid finish.

 I will note here that my success is indebted to Dr Ian Wood, my supervisor, who I would consider to be rather brilliant and also a consistently easy person to converse with, even when I failed to meet expectations or blundered, as well as my family, I thank them for their tolerance of me.

-## A Summary of my Thesis
+## Summary

 Initially, my thesis was planned to be a collaborative effort with **scambaiters** to find approximately which **social engineering** techniques work best for keeping scammers on the phone or engaged in email conversation for the longest time.
 This was in effort to optimise the current implementation of the [Apate project](https://apate.ai) by incorporating the results of this thesis into Apate.